zuzia-dev/kodi-viaplay/README.md

 ## Prerequisites & Dependencies ##
  * A devices compatible with Kodi
- * System with Python 2.7 or later
+ * System with Python 3.7 or later
- * Suggested Kodi 18 or above
+ * Suggested Kodi 19 or above
  * InputStream Adaptive add-on
  * InputStream Helper add-on
  * Widevine CDM library

+NOTICE: This plugin is not compatible with Kodi 18 (Leia).
+We highly recommend upgrading to Kodi 19 (Matrix).

 If you're installing straight from git, please make sure you've got the following modules installed:
  * script.module.inputstreamhelper